MX Records

 What are MX (Mail eXchanger) Records?

-An MX record is used to tell the other devices connected to the internet as to where emails sent to your domain should be routed to & which mail server are you accessing to get these emails.
-If your MX records are not pointed to the correct location, you will not receive any email.
+An MX record tells other servers on the internet where emails sent to your domain should be routed and which mail server you use to receive them.
+If your MX records are not pointed to the correct location, you will not receive any emails.

 For example, when you type www.sendx.io into your web browser, DNS looks up that record to find the IP address of the server to connect to.
 The domain name in this example is sendx.io.

-You can check a DNS MX record using an online tool (such as http://mxtoolbox.com/) or by using nslookup command-line tool.
+You can check DNS MX records using bold link placeholder: MXToolbox or through the nslookup command-line tool.

 Parts of an MX Record

-In this case, the ‘0’ represents the priority of that particular server.
-The lower that number is, the higher the priority for that domain is.
+In this case, the 0 represents the priority of that mail server.
+The lower the number, the higher the priority for that domain.

-Here is a DNS lookup for the google.com domain.
+Here is an example of a DNS lookup for the google.com domain:

 google.com